ThreeelectronInc/threeelectron/readme.md

 The core dependencies included are Three.js and React.

-A few additional libraries such as Tone.JS are included for demo purposes only.
+A few additional libraries such as Tone.JS are included for demo purposes.

-Note: The absence of NPM is deliberate.
-For now, the goal of this project is that it should only ever require the developer or user to install Electron.

 ## Requirements (tested with)